 According to the decree "On the Rules for Managing and Preserving in Order and Integrity the Treasures in the Workshop and Armoury Chamber" signed by Emperor Alexander I on the 10th of March 1806, the Workshop and the Armoury Chamber got the status of the museum.
 Peter Stepanovich Valuev, a Privy Councillor in deed, led the development of the concept, formation of the staff and the main activities for the creation of the museum.
 The decree completed the process of reforming the management system of the Kremlin treasury and became a turning point in the history of the creation of a museum in the Moscow Kremlin.
 It established rules and norms that allow us to say that from that time onwards the Workshop and Armoury Chamber began to develop as a museum institution with all its inherent functions.

 According to the Rules, it was forbidden to sell or give away any valuables from the museum without a special order of the emperor.
 Responsibility for the preservation of items, their movement within the museum, the search for "treasures" previously issued from the chamber, as well as the responsibility for the staff of employees was entrusted to the head of the Workshop and the Armoury Chamber P.S.
 Valuev.
-The museum was under the jurisdiction of the Kremlin Architecture Expedition, which was also headed by Valuev.
+The museum was under the jurisdiction of the Kremlin Buildings Maintenance and Repair Department, which was also headed by Valuev.
 However, due to the specificity of its activities the museum had its own special Bureau – staff of officials, office work, financing.
 The staff of the Chamber consisted of the Principal (D. I. Kiselev was appointed to this position), three indispensable members, the head of the office and his assistant, the secretary and the executor, heading 14 accountants, who performed technical work and observed the safety of the "chamber treasures ... during public viewing".
 The craftsmen, who had previously formed a significant part of the chamber's staff, were completely removed from it.

 Special rescripts of the Emperor appointed honourable members of the Workshop and the Armoury Chamber.
 As a rule, these were well-known historians, culture figures and collectors who made an actual contribution to the study and acquisition of the museum's collections.
 Among them were N.I.
 Karamzin, A.I.
 Musin-Pushkin, A.N.
 Olenin, P.P.
 Svinyin and others.